 - Tamako Market: Tamako's mother, Hinako◊, looked almost exactly like her daughter, one can assume she was this.

 - Haiyore!
-Nyarko-san gives us Yoriko Yasaka, who appears at worst to be in her late 20s, an impression aided by her being a hardcore Gamer Girl who loves outdated consoles.
+Nyarko-san gives us Yoriko Yasaka, who appears at most to be in her late 20s, an impression aided by her being a hardcore Gamer Chick who loves outdated consoles.
 The real disconnect comes when you put her alongside◊ her 17-year-old son Mahiro, which makes Yoriko look much more like an overly affectionate Cool Big Sis than a mother.
 This gets emphasized even further in an episode where Yoriko flashes back to the day her husband proposed; the only visible change after roughly two decades is her hairstyle.

 - Umi Monogatari has Miyako, Kanon's mother.
 She looks young enough to be one of her daughter's friends, and has the personality to match.

 - Pokémon Ranger and the Temple of the Sea: In the film May compliments Lizabeth's mother Meredith by saying she thought Meredith was Elizabeth's sister.
 This is Playing with a Trope because Meredith is clearly an adult and older than Lizabeth as can be seen here◊.